JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-plugin-releases.md

 ## Update to the new release

 Android Studio will suggest updating to a new Kotlin Multiplatform Mobile plugin release as soon as it is available.
 If you accept the suggestion, it will automatically update the plugin to the latest version.
-You’ll need to restart Android Studio to complete the plugin installation.
+You'll need to restart Android Studio to complete the plugin installation.

 You can check the plugin version and update it manually in **Settings/Preferences** | **Plugins**.